 is used with an interaction,

-each combination of the
+combination of the 'by' variables.

 Argument s